 return timestamp + ('0000' + nonce++).slice(-5);

-Each API key has a separate nonce, and the nonce value is persistent, so the most recently used nonce will remain the same even if an API key is not used for some time.
+Each API key has its own unique nonce, and the nonce value is constant, which means the most recently used nonce will remain the same even if an API key is not used for some time.

 Note: It is not possible to reset the nonce for a specific key back to 0.
 In the event that a nonce value becomes invalid (such as accidentally using a UNIX timestamp far into the future), the solution would be to delete the relevant API key and generate a new API key pair with a new starting nonce value of 0.